Park Access: Make new and existing parks more accessible by biking and walking.

 The City will seek to accomplish the following action steps to make new and existing parks more accessible by biking and walking.

-- Coordinate capital improvement planning between the City and Park Board in order to improve pedestrian and bicycle connections to and within parks.
+- Continue to coordinate capital improvement planning between the City and Park Board in order to improve pedestrian and bicycle connections to and within parks.

-- Consider physical barriers to park access, such as busy streets and unsafe pedestrian crossings, when conducting citywide transportation planning.
+- Consider physical barriers to park access, such as busy streets, lack of public transit options, and unsafe pedestrian crossings, when conducting citywide transportation planning.

 - Improve wayfinding between parks and surrounding neighborhoods.